by Matt Gibson

 Asparagus with Tomatoes (and More)

-Like carrots, asparagus prefers the company of tomatoes to any other possible garden buddies, though they get along with many other plants.
+Like carrots, asparagus and tomatoes are beneficial companions.
+Asparagus prefers the company of tomatoes to any other possible garden buddies, though they get along with many other plants.
 The solanine mentioned above as helping deter the insects that pester carrots also works its magic on asparagus beetles and another of the asparagus plant’s worst enemies, nematodes.

 Other veggies that get along well with asparagus include beets, lettuce and spinach, but none have the relationship that tomatoes have with asparagus plants.
 Avoid planting garlic, onions or potatoes anywhere near your asparagus section.